City identification card

-In the United States, a city (or municipal) identification card is a form of identification card issued by a municipality, such as a city, rather than a state or federal government.
+In the United States, a city (or municipal) identification card, also described in some jurisdictions as an enhanced library card, is a form of identification card issued by a municipality or municipal-level agency, rather than a state or federal government.
 Under federal law, cities may issue their own identification cards as they see fit, and do not have to consider the immigration or criminal status of an applicant before doing so.
-New Haven, Connecticut issued the first municipal identification cards in the United States, the Elm City Resident Card, in 2007.
+New Haven, Connecticut, issued the first municipal identification cards in the United States, the Elm City Resident Card, in 2007.
 On January 15, 2009, the city/county of San Francisco launched the SF City ID Card, a municipal identification card program modeled after New Haven's.
 Other cities that issue identification cards include Asbury Park, New Jersey, and Washington, D.C.
 (DC One Card).
-In Mercer County, New Jersey, a community ID card is being issued by a local non profit organization with the endorsement of various law enforcement agencies.
+In Mercer County, New Jersey, a community ID card is being issued by a local non-profit organization with the endorsement of various law enforcement agencies.